expressjs/cookie-session/README.md

 ### cookieSession(options)

 Create a new cookie session middleware with the provided options.
+This middleware will attach the property `session` to `req`, which provides an object representing the loaded session.
+This session is either a new session if no valid session was provided in the request, or a loaded session from the request.

+The middleware will automatically add a `Set-Cookie` header to the response if the contents of `req.session` were altered. _Note_ that no `Set-Cookie` header will be in the response (and thus no session created for a specific user) unless there are contents in the session, so be sure to add something to `req.session` as soon as you have identifying information to store for the session.

 #### Options